Here’s a list of the best gifts for adventurers in your life.

 This is one of the toughest and portable coolers out there.
 We love that it’s handy for all our weekend trips and we don’t have to worry about animals getting into it.
 Don’t forget to pick up ice packs for it too.
 They work so well!

 The newer version are taller rather than wide and also have a different latch system.

 The VSSL gives you a survival kit in a beautiful 9″ by 2″ aluminum tube that is built to last.
+It contains:

 - dual-mode LED ‘flood’ beam lantern flashlight with batteries (over 20 hrs static or over 40 hours SOS mode)

 - oil-filled compass